 Compound movements are multi-joint movements that target more than one group of muscles at one time.
 Squats, bench presses, pullovers, deadlifts, and overhead presses are compound movements that recruit multiple groups of muscles and stimulate muscle growth.

-Some scientific evidence also proves that compound lifting can provoke the release of a muscle-building hormone, testosterone and IGF-1.
-So, instead of focusing on isolated movements, always choose exercises that involve multiple muscle activations.
+Some scientific evidence also proves that compound lifting can provoke the release of a muscle-building hormone, testosterone, and IGF-1.
+So, instead of focusing on isolated movements, choose exercises that involve multiple muscle activations.

 Focus on High Volume

-Our bodies cannot handle weights above 85%, and even if you can manage that, you will reduce muscle time under tension.
+Our bodies cannot handle weights above 85%; even if you can manage that, you will reduce muscle time under tension.
 So, focus on higher volume to increase time under pressure.
-You can do this by keeping your reps challenging, keeping your timing slow and controlled, and reducing rest time.
+You can do this by challenging your reps, controlling your timing, and reducing rest time.

 The significant proponent of muscle growth is time under tension.
-The more stressed they are, the better the results you'll see for hypertrophy; it's just as simple as that.
+The more stressed they are, the better the results for hypertrophy; it's just as simple as that.

 Related Article: 10 Things I Wish I Knew Before I Started Lifting